Korat-Dishant/Gesture_Gaming/README.md

 play games using your camera. this program detects hand gestures and control the game accordingly.

 Requirements :
-Opencv
+-Opencv
-- ( you have to install opencv into your computer ) mediapipe
+( you have to install opencv into your computer ) -mediapipe pip install mediapipe
-- pip install mediapipe
-pyautogui
+-pyautogui
-- pip install PyAutoGUI
+pip install PyAutoGUI

 you can play any games which have basic control systems.
 Here in the demo i have used hillclimb racing and code provided in gestures.py is also optimized for hillclimb racing. if you want to run any other game then you have to change the logic a little bit.